xinsys/handbook/_pages/welcome-to-18f/classes/benefits.md

 To transfer your previous retirement account into your TSP, you&rsquo;ll need to fill out a [Form TSP-60](https://www.tsp.gov/PDF/formspubs/tsp-60.pdf) for every account you want to roll over.
 If you need help, you can call them by dialing 1-877-968-3778.
 Be sure to have your TSP account number and your SSN and mailing address handy.

-One note: If you have been contributing to 401k, 403b or anything alike at your previous employer, your total contribution for all similar plans can not be higher than the annual limit of ~$18K.
-Someone thought that the limit is on individual plan.
-It is actually on the [person for all plan alike](https://www.tsp.gov/PDF/formspubs/oc91-13.pdf).
+Note: If you have been contributing to a 401k, 403b, or a similar plan at your previous employer, your total contribution for all similar plans can not be higher than the annual limit of $18,000.
+The limit is not $18,000 per plan, but [$18,000 in aggregate](https://www.tsp.gov/PDF/formspubs/oc91-13.pdf).

 ## Training